Ultimate Guide on How to Use Twitter

 - Have Personality - You don't want to send boring tweets.
 Show some personality and be creative with your tweets.
 Don't be like the rest and make your tweets stand out.

 - Trending Topics - the hashtag is used to tag topics and it's easy to see what topics are trending by looking at your Trends section on the left on your Home tab.
 You can also check out Trendsmap to see what's trending in your area.
 Use these hot trending hashtags in your tweet to gain more exposure.

 - Get Visual - A great way to stand out is by adding images or video in your tweets.
 If you look at the majority of tweets, they're all text.
 A nice image or video will definitely capture their attention.

 - Interact- Twitter is a social network after all, so the one of the best ways to get noticed is to talk to people.
 Remember every tweet is public and can be seen by every Twitter user and when you tweet someone with their username (ex. @QuakeKitGuide) it will show in their timeline as well as their profile so their followers can see them too.
 Don't wait for people to reach out to you.
 Make the first step and reach out to others.
 You'll be amazed at the response and exposure you'll get.
 Often times other people will join in on the conversation giving their input and again, remember that tweets are public so you'll get even more exposure with every new user that interacts with you.

 So today you learned:

-In the next lesson we'll learn about some cool Twitter keyboard shortcuts and how they can help us quickly and efficiently use Twitter.
+In the next lesson we'll learn about Twitter lists and how we can use them to organize and group accounts.